Łukasiewicz logic: Axioms

 That is, infinite-valued Łukasiewicz logic arises by adding the axiom of double negation to basic fuzzy logic (BL), or by adding the axiom of divisibility to the logic IMTL.

 Finite-valued Łukasiewicz logics require additional axioms.

 Proof Theory

 A hypersequent calculus for three-valued Łukasiewicz logic was introduced by Arnon Avron in 1991.

 Sequent calculi for finite and infinite-valued Łukasiewicz logics as an extension of linear logic were introduced by A. Prijatelj in 1994.
 However, these are not cut-free systems.

 Hypersequent calculi for Łukasiewicz logics were introduced by A. Ciabattoni et al in 1999.
 However, these are not cut-free for $n > 3$ finite-valued logics.

 A labelled tableaux system was introduced by Nicola Olivetti in 2003.

+A hypersequent calculus for infinite-valued Łukasiewicz logic was introduced by George Metcalfe in 2004.

 Real-valued semantics

 Infinite-valued Łukasiewicz logic is a real-valued logic in which sentences from sentential calculus may be assigned a truth value of not only 0 or 1 but also any real number in between (e.g. 0.25).
 Valuations have a recursive definition where: